Rumi727/SC-KRM/DESIGN-RULES-EN.md

 * Fields, properties, events and constants must be camel case
   * Fields used in properties must be prefixed with '\_'.
 * For constructors, the parameter name that initializes the field must be the same as the field name
+  * The constructor is used by simplifying it to 'new()' code;
 * Don't use var type!
   * Can be used when code becomes too long
+* Lambda expression very welcome

 ## Thread
 * Use [Interlocked](https://docs.microsoft.com/ko-kr/dotnet/api/system.threading.interlocked) no matter what!